 Thanks to its two tracks, one turf and one fibresand, racing takes place at here all year round.
 It is often called the four-seasons racecourse!

-Every year during August, European champions gravitate here for the Deauville Lucien Barrière meeting, which is renowned for its racing programme of the highest level.
+Each year, during the month of August, the European champions meet here for Deauville Lucien Barrière meeting, renowned for its racing program of the highest level.

 A special feature of this racecourse is the training centre situated in the middle of its tracks, where a number of horses are trained all year round.